beckybeauchamp1/Sample-Teach/readme.md

 $ git checkout Starter-Branch
 ```

-> What is the first thing we need to do when starting a node application with existing dependencies?
+> What is the first thing we need to do when starting an express application with existing dependencies?

 ```
 $ npm install